ucsb-cs148-w24/project-pj10-spotifai/docs/DEPLOY.md

 - spotifai: contains the sourcecode and application file for the project
   - public: contains public data used for the project, such as logos and images
   - src: contains sourcecode for the project
-    - components: contains different component files used in project
+    - components: contains different component files used in project (Each independent file is correspondingly named by its function)
       - beat_visualizer: contains files related to the beat visualizer implementation
       - cover: contains files related to the AI generated covers implementation
       - lyric_analysis: contains files related to the lyric analysis implementation